 Question: Daniel asked an interesting question - “I’m confused, were not the Sumerians, like everyone else, supposed to have descended from Noah?”

 Our ability to sequence DNA has increased dramatically since the human genome was first sequenced.
 When living cells die their DNA doesn’t immediately disappear, meaning that the DNA of ancient dead people can still be found.
 So we know far more than previous generations about the genetic history of human beings.

 After the Flood the Sumerian speaking people again came “from the east,” as the King James Version puts it - "And it came to pass, as they journeyed from the east, that they found a plain in the land of Shinar; and they dwelt there" (Gen 11:2).
-So, if they came from the east they did not descend from Noah.
-(Noah disembarked in the Ararat region - Greater Ararat reached down into northern Mesopotamia.
+So, if they came from the east to southern Mesopotamia they did not descend from Noah.
+(Noah disembarked in the Ararat region - Greater Ararat reached down close to northern Mesopotamia.
 The Ararat hills and mountains start about 18 miles northeast of the modern city of Mosul.)

 There were some Semitic people who had obviously descended from Noah, i.e. Terah and his family that included Abraham.
 Terah’s family travelled from the west and ended up in the southern Mesopotamian city of Ur.